Table of Contents

-This makes creating a robust and thorough change order complicated.
+These disconnected systems and processes complicate the creation of a robust and thorough change order.
 Navigating these isolated processes takes time and leaves room for human error.
 It also leaves clients and your own team in the dark, as there’s no transparency in the contract creation process.

-Improving the efficiency of your change order creation process is critical to the success of your entire company.
-You can save your legal team time, prevent mistakes, and give your clients and teams better insight into how contracts are built.
+The good news is that a streamlined change order process can save your legal team time, prevent mistakes, and give your clients and teams better insight into how contracts are built.
 But why are change orders so important?

 What is a change order?